ctjong/orion/Readme.md

 #### GET /api/data/:entity/:accessType/findbycondition/:orderByField/:skip/:take/:condition

-Retrieve resources that match a certain set of conditions.
+Retrieve records that match a certain set of conditions.

 Parameters:
-- **entity** - Name of the entity where the resource is in.
+- **entity** - Name of the entity where the record is in.
 - **accessType** - The mode of access:
-    - **private** - The requester is the owner of the resource.
+    - **private** - The requester is the owner of the record.
 An "accessToken" header containing the bearer token is required to prove the owner's identity.
 See [Authentication](#authentication) section for more details on how to get the access token.
-    - **public** - The requester is not the owner of the resource, or not trying to access it as its owner.
+    - **public** - The requester is not the owner of the record, or not trying to access it as its owner.
 - **orderByField** - The field to order the results by
-- **skip** - Number of resources to skip.
+- **skip** - Number of records to skip.
 Used for pagination.
-- **take** - Number of resources to take.
+- **take** - Number of records to take.
 Used for pagination.
-- **condition** - Condition string to find the target resources.
+- **condition** - Condition string to find the target records.
 See [Condition Syntax](#condition-syntax) for more details on how to write the condition.

 Response:
 - **count** - Number of items found matching the requested details.
 This value should always be 1 for this endpoint.